 - Mix together the sugar and baking soda.

 - Make a depression in sand or dirt, pour the mixture into the depression, and lightly cover it with a fine layer of sand.
-You could just use sugar and baking soda in a bowl, but it makes for a cool effect where the snake seems to push out of the ground!
+You can also use a bowl or metal tray, but using sand or dirt creates the effect of the snake emerging from the ground.

 - Dampen the soil and mixture with lighter fluid or rubbing alcohol.

 - Light the fuel with a match or lighter.
-Once the sugar in the underlying mixture catches fire, the black snake will start to grow.
+Once the sugar in the underlying mixture catches fire, the black snake will start growing.

 - The firework goes out on its own, but you can extinguish it with water or by covering it with dirt.